vhnam/uxdesign-certificate-notes/2 Start the UX Design Process - Empathize, Define, and Ideate/2 Creating user stories and user journey maps.md

 ### Misc:

 - "Curb-cut effect": A phenomenon that describes how products and policies designed for people with disabilities often end up helping everyone.

+## Reference

+- Interaction Design Foundation, [User Stories: As a \[UX Designer\] I want to \[embrace Agile\] so that \[I can make my projects user-centered\]](https://www.interaction-design.org/literature/article/user-stories-as-a-ux-designer-i-want-to-embrace-agile-so-that-i-can-make-my-projects-user-centered)